 I dream for medieval fantasy stories that even the most scholared of academics can not only enjoy but lose themselves in just like they do when they read manuscripts in their preferred niche.
 Not yet to this day is there a medieval fantasy movie deserving the description ‘realistic’ (of course excluding non-fantasy historical epics from the 1920s to 1980s like A Man for All Seasons).

 Once you’ve truly delved into medieval history you too will realize how unrealistic even the newest of medieval films and TV shows really are.
 For instance the movie Ironclad has thatch that’s only as thick as my thumb; The Last Kingdom shows everyone, even the rich, wearing drab-colored clothing; Game of Thrones, perhaps worst of all despite its reputation, shows swords stabbing through breastplates!

-For further reading consider the volume Misconceptions About the Middle Ages edited by Stephen Harris and Bryon L. Grigsby
+If you’re unaware of misconceptions about the Middle Ages, consider the volume Misconceptions About the Middle Ages edited by Stephen Harris and Bryon L. Grigsby

 Once again I make a shout out to http://manuscriptminiatures.com/ for the amazing image!